teannafeng/teannafeng/README.md

 # Hi there 👋

-I'm currently a Ph.D. in Ed Quantitative Methods.
-I hold an M.S. in Statistics.
+I'm a Ph.D. student in Quantitative Methods in Education, with an M.S. in Statistics.
+I'm on LinkedIn if you'd like to connect.
-You can find me on LinkedIn.

 ---